snarkmaster/folly-coro-safe/folly/coro/safe/FutureLinters.md

 ### Safety type-system: `SafeTask`, `safe_alias_of_v`, `capture`, etc

+  - (hi-pri, moderate) Auto-replace instances of `Task` by `NowTask` or `ValueTask` whenever possible.

   - (hi-pri, complex) Detects when you pass a type into `SafeTask`, `async_closure`, or similar, but `safe_alias_v` for that type is not (recursively) correct.
+Offer efficient auto-correct.
 This would drive annotations for:
       * User types that contain unsafe, or limited-safety aliasing
       * Common generic containers
     The big caveat is that supporting each generic container will require